curl/everything-curl/usingcurl/transfers/request-rate.md

 # Request rate limiting

-When told to do multiple transfer in a single command line, there might be times when a user would like to rather have those multiple transfers done slower than as fast as possible.
+When told to do multiple transfers in a single command line, there might be times when a user would rather have those multiple transfers done slower than as fast as possible.
 We call that *request rate limiting*.

 With the `--rate` option, you specify the maximum transfer frequency you allow